bluxmit/alnoda-workspaces/workspaces/mkdocs-magicspace/README.md

 ## Use-cases

-MkDocs-MagicSpace is great to develop, build andd serve the following kinds of websites:
+With the help of MkDocs-MagicSpace you can develop, build and serve the following kinds of websites:

 1. Awesome looking docs for your open-source project.
 Use HTML & CSS to create front page and markdown for doc pages.

 2. User manuals and API docs.
-Whils enterprise docs are for internal use, create great looking API websites for your users, and manuals for your customers.
+While enterprise docs are for internal use, create great-looking API websites for your users, and manuals for your customers.

 1. Enterprise documentation websites that unite numerous git repositories into one documentation project.

 4. Tutorials and training websites.
-You have a lot of experience in something?
+Do you have a lot of experience in something?
 Share it with the world.
-MkDocs-MagicSpace helps you to highlight the code in many programming languages, properly render jupyter notebooks, complex mathematical formulas, [Mermaid diagrams](https://mermaid-js.github.io/mermaid/#/) and so much more!
+MkDocs-MagicSpace helps you to highlight the code in many programming languages, write complex mathematical formulas, [draw diagrams]((https://mermaid-js.github.io/mermaid/#/)) and so much more!

-With MkDocs-MagicSpace you can also create books, booklets and brochures as .pdf files.
+5. With MkDocs-MagicSpace you can also create books, booklets, and brochures as .pdf files.

 One of the most convenient features of the MkDocs-MagicSpace - is that it is a workspace in docker.
 You use it on your local machine, you can run it on the remote server and collaborate with your colleagues, you can give it to your peer as a whole.
 And you can use it to serve your docs from any server, no matter if it is public or inside the company's VPN.

 ## Why documentation websites